-Advantages Challenges Related & Supporting Industries Existing multi-product port with strong direct access to global markets for select products.
-Capability to accept and service cruise ships.
-Services and processing capacity at the Broome International Airport.
-Private investment interest in the Kimberley Marine Offloading Facility.
-Existing capabilities in offshore oil and gas exploration/servicing (e.g. Broome International Airport Heliport, helicopter refuelling and support etc.).
-Strong construction and transport business profile.
-Strong presence of government social, health and education services (population driven).
-Strong reputation for arts and culture which is enhancing the social character and lifestyle of Broome.
-Limited horticultural processing and cold storage capacity.
-Expensive and lengthy lead times for establishment of international air services with a low population base.
-Gap in medium and large employing businesses.
-Limited 'welcoming infrastructure' for cruise ship arrivals at the Port.
-Dependency of many businesses on servicing the tourism sector (e.g. can experience volatility).
-High number of low paid, transient jobs associated with current scale of tourism and agricultural enterprises.
-Historically dependent on government subsidies and service delivery with a need to transition and attract private investment in the traded economy and associated supporting industries.
-Population is vulnerable to the volatile commodity markets affecting industry in the Kimberley and Pilbara.
-Firm Strategy, Structure & Rivalry Strong growth in local healthcare services in recent years.
-Established pastoral enterprises across the Kimberley.
-Established horticultural production with strong potential for expansion (fresh produce).
-Established pearling enterprises.
-The level of collaboration across traditional owner groups, government and industry, as highlighted in the Broome Growth Plan, results in greater investor confidence.
-Established ILUA and Aboriginal Corporation in Broome with confirmed projects and implementation strategy.
-Native Title has largely been determined across the Shire.
-This means that there is minimal uncertainty relating to ongoing claims and established Prescribed Body Corporates which hold Native Title.
-Established tourism and public assets/destinations recently revitalised.
-Established tourism accommodation offerings.
-Captured market due to distance to nearest larger population centre (e.g. Port Hedland, Kununurra).
-Business ingenuity and resourcefulness often associated with having to operate remotely.
-Agile corporate structures associated with high/low earning seasons.
-High membership base for many of the peak industry bodies such as the Broome Chamber of Commerce and Industry, Australia's North West Tourism, and Broome Visitor Centre.
-Increase in awareness of benefits and participation in Destination Marketing.
-Strong competition from Pilbara and Darwin for offshore oil and gas support services and processing.
-High cost tourism destination.
-Limited local pastoral and horticultural processing and supply chain capacity, with products routinely transported to Perth/Darwin for processing and export.
-Aquaculture production outside of pearling currently limited.
-Balancing the disruption of traditional tourism accommodation models with managing new "sharing economy" supply (i.e. AirBNB).
-Need for improved connections between tourism assets to create and promote integrated tourism product.
-Cost and time associated with changing highly regulated industries or land use (e.g. First Port of Entry status, pastoral lease diversification).
-Need for small-medium local business collaboration to increase tender competitiveness.
-Need to improve remote access to major mentoring and business support programs (e.g. offered online rather than regularly in-person).
-Capacity and experience of complex tender submissions and grant applications.
+- Existing multi-product port with strong direct access to global markets for select products. - Capability to accept and service cruise ships. - Services and processing capacity at the Broome International Airport. - Private investment interest in the Kimberley Marine Offloading Facility. - Existing capabilities in offshore oil and gas exploration/servicing (e.g. Broome International Airport Heliport, helicopter refuelling and support etc.). - Strong construction and transport business profile. - Strong presence of government social, health and education services (population driven). - Strong reputation for arts and culture which is enhancing the social character and lifestyle of Broome. - Strong community participation in boating activities and clubs. - Strong growth in local healthcare services in recent years. - Established pastoral enterprises across the Kimberley. - Established horticultural production with strong potential for expansion (fresh produce). - Established pearling enterprises. - The level of collaboration across traditional owner groups, government and industry, as highlighted in the Broome Growth Plan, results in greater investor confidence. - Established ILUA and Aboriginal Corporation in Broome with confirmed projects and implementation strategy. - Native Title has largely been determined across the Shire.
+This means that there is minimal uncertainty relating to ongoing claims and established Prescribed Body Corporates which hold Native Title. - Established tourism and public assets/destinations recently revitalised. - Established tourism accommodation offerings. - Captured market due to distance to nearest larger population centre (e.g. Port Hedland, Kununurra). - Business ingenuity and resourcefulness often associated with having to operate remotely. - Agile corporate structures associated with high/low earning seasons. - High membership base for many of the peak industry bodies such as the Broome Chamber of Commerce and Industry, Australia's North West Tourism, and Broome Visitor Centre. - Increase in awareness of benefits and participation in Destination Marketing.